This post may contain affiliate links. Please read my disclosure policy.

 - Combine all the dry rub ingredients together in a small bowl.

 - Pat the hens dry with paper towels and generously season with the dry rub both inside and out.

 - In a roasting pan add the rosemary, thyme, garlic, onion, and half the lemon slices.
 Place the hens in the roasting pan over the herbs and onions and drizzle the olive oil over the hens.

-- Transfer the roasting pan to the preheated oven and bake for 50 to 60 minutes or until an instant-read thermometer inserted into the thicket part of the breast registers at 165 °F.
+- Transfer the roasting pan to the preheated oven and bake for 50 to 60 minutes or until an instant-read thermometer inserted into the thickest part of the breast registers at 165°F.

 - Remove the hens from the oven and let them rest for 20 minutes.
-Garnish with additional thye and rosemary and serve over mashed potatoes.
+Garnish with additional thyme, lemon slices and rosemary and serve over mashed potatoes.